kylebarrow/chibi/README.md

 #### $().ready(handler) ####
 *Fires handler when the DOM is ready.*

 Use to fire a function when the DOM is ready.
-Including a selector wouldn't be smart, don't do it.
+Including a selector makes no sense for this method, don't do it.

 	$().ready(function(){
 		// Do awesome